Analyst reviewing weighted user data on a laptop in an office

 How do you work a FUE calculation?

 Take each population, multiply by its ratio, then add the results.
-A site with 50 advanced, 200 core, and 1,000 self service users lands far below 1,250 once the light weighting is applied.
+A site with 50 advanced, 200 core, and 1,000 self service users lands far below 1,250 once the light weighting applies.

 Illustrative FUE calculation, weighted user model